javiergamarra/nhpatt.github.io/_posts/2017-07-13-hackatrain.md

 **I don’t work in the startup scene and I don’t understand (and I do try) the culture**.

-I don’t understand this [this product](https://www.indiegogo.com/projects/caia-a-robot-that-fills-your-home-with-sunshine-solar#/) for example.
+I don’t understand [this product](https://www.indiegogo.com/projects/caia-a-robot-that-fills-your-home-with-sunshine-solar#/) for example.
 I heard the pitch (it’s not a mirror… it’s an experience) but I don’t understand it… maybe you do, **I want to listen to your opinion!**

 I also don’t understand [bookatiger](https://www.bookatiger.com/): it’s not an ETT, it’s a technological platform… but, again, I don't work in the startup scene and I don't know what I'm blabbing about.